 I was even asked to change the title, something that has never happened before.
 For me, the topic is not new, and I have presented these ideas to live audiences many times.
 Vernā Myers: How to overcome our biases?
 Walk boldly toward them.
 A guy wrote an honest letter to all the women in his engineering class.
 A letter from Jared Mauldin, a senior at Eastern Washington University in Cheney, Washington, begins with the assertion that the women in his engineering classes are not his equals.

 The letter, which was published in the campus newspaper The Easterner, made the point that women in STEM (science, technology, engineering and math) fields are unequal to men not because they are less apt, but rather because they aren't given the same privileges and opportunities.
 "I did not, for example, grow up in the world that discouraged me from focusing on hard science," Mauldin wrote.
-Meet 12 Badass Scientists…Who Also Happen to be Women — TED Fellows.
+"Nor did I live in a society that told me not to get dirty, or said I was bossy for exhibiting leadership skills. " Meet 12 Badass Scientists…Who Also Happen to be Women — TED Fellows.
 1.

 How advancing women’s equality can add $12 trillion to global growth.
 Gender inequality is not only a pressing moral and social issue but also a critical economic challenge.